Joinesty/nullafi-node-sdk/README.md

 // Initialize the SDK with your API credentials const sdk = new NullafiSDK('API_KEY');

-// Create a basic API client, which does not automatically refresh the access alias const client = await sdk.createClient();
+// Create a basic API client, which does not automatically refresh the access token const client = await sdk.createClient();

 // Get your own user object from the Nullafi API